If Wishes Were Earls

 Harriet Hathaway has only ever wanted one man: the Earl of Roxley.
 After a passionate interlude at a house party, Harriet is convinced Roxley will do the right thing and propose.
 But when she returns to London, she finds the roguish earl on the verge of proposing to another.

-Yet Harriet refuses to believe that her hopes of a happily ever after are completely lost—for she can see the desire still flickering in the earl’s eyes when he looks at her from across the dance floor.
-And when they are alone…there is one wish neither can deny.
+Yet Harriet refuses to believe that her hopes of a happily-ever-after are completely lost—for she can see the desire still flickering in the earl’s eyes when he looks at her from across the dance floor.

 The Earl of Roxley is in a dangerous fix—and to keep Harriet safe, he must hold her at arm’s length.
 He won’t entangle her in the murderous mystery that is threatening to destroy his family and his future.
-But keeping Harriet Hathaway out of his troubles proves as impossible as it was to keep the determined beauty from stealing his heart.
+But keeping Harriet Hathaway out of reach proves as impossible as it is to keep the determined beauty from stealing his heart.

 It is but one night, my truest, my dearest, Miss Darby, but it is all I need to carry you into the starry heavens of pleasure.
 I promise you this, come with me and from this evening forth you shall reign forever as the Queen of my Heart. —Prince Sanjit to Miss Darby from MISS DARBY’S RECKLESS BARGAIN